dentarg/auth0-blog/_posts/2017-11-17-redux-in-action.markdown

 Pretty simple, right?
 To create a Redux Store, all we had to do was to import the `createStore` function from Redux and call it passing our reducer.
 Interacting with the store was not hard either.
 After importing the action creators, we simply called the `dispatch` function of the store, passing to it actions created by our action creators (`addExpense` and `removeExpense`).

-In the end, to verify that the store ended up in the correct state after sending the four actions, we added two `console.assert` calls.
+In the end, to verify that the store ended up in the correct state, we added two `console.assert` calls.
 The first one showed that the `balance` is indeed 75, and the second one guaranteed that we finished with two expenses in the last state.

 To run our code, we need to use the [`babel-node`](https://babeljs.io/docs/usage/cli/#babel-node) command provided by Babel.
 To easily run this command, let's edit the `package.json` file and add the following record to the `script` property: